|

 coastline bears witness.

-The exotic garden inside the grounds of the fort,
+exotic garden inside the grounds of the fort, planted in

-created in 1984, represent the diversity of flora found
+1984, showcases the diversity of flora found in Les

-Visitors will be amazed by the cactus collection and
+Saints.
+Visitors will be amazed by the cactus collection

-July and August the fort remains open until 15,00.
+July till August the fort remains open until 15,00.

 Terre